Displee/disio/README.md

 # DisIO
-DisIO is a small standalone library which allows you to perform I/O operations like Java's `ByteBuffer` class.
+DisIO is a lightweight standalone library which allows you to perform I/O operations like Java's `ByteBuffer` class.
 However the implementations of this class are all package-private and thus limits the usage of it.
+For example: you can't extend the `ByteBuffer` or any of its implementations.

+The goal of this library is not alone to take away the limitations of Java's `ByteBuffer` class, but also to provide more I/O features.

 Features:
 * Basic I/O operations